timfeuring/Portfolio/_posts/2019-08-11-extra-butter.md

 The idea to Extra Butter came up in the process of a fun screen printing workshop, when the
 <a class="underline" href="https://timfeuring.de/swipe-studio" target="_blank">Swipe Studio Logo</a>
  was printed on all kind of fabrics.
-For a similar event, the plan was to create another visually appealing and bold lettering – which finally led to the creation of the Extra Butter logomark.
+For a similar event, the plan was to create another visually appealing and bold lettering – which finally led to the creation of the Extra Butter logo mark.
 <br><br>
 From initial lettering as a pencil-sketch to refined vector artwork, it evolved to its final, playful look.
 It was later on used for screen-printing and now embellishes diverse clothes and fabrics from shirts to shopping bags.